woodsd42/woodsd42.github.io/_pages/cv.md

 Conferences
 ======
+* Presented *Strategies in the Multi-armed Bandit* at the ESA European Meeting 2022.
 * Presented *Behavioral Bandits: Analyzing the Exploration Versus Exploitation Trade-off in the Lab* at the [ESA JMC Seminar Series](http://esajobmarketseminar.online/).
 * Presented *Using QRE Simulations for Power Analysis* at the ESA Global Meeting 2020.
 * Presented *Competition in Information: An Experimental Test of Bayesian Persuasion in Search Markets* at the Southern Economic Association Annual Meetings 2018, the Australia New Zealand Workshop in Experimental Economics 2018, and the ESA World Meeting 2019.